How to Sell at a Flea Market: Essential Tips & Strategies

 What are Flea Markets and how do they work?

 Flea markets are vibrant spaces where people can sell or buy various items.
-They typically operate on weekends and attract crowds seeking unique bargains.
+They are open every weekend and attract crowds seeking unique bargains.

 At flea markets, vendors rent selling spaces to display their goods, ranging from vintage clothing to handmade crafts.
 Customers can haggle over prices, adding an element of fun to the shopping experience.